War is Peace, Freedom is Slavery, Ignorance is Strength, Scrum is Agile™

 This is a talk about agility and how to get it.
 You’ll lean about the business proposition—how to reduce risk and get useful software into your customers hands sooner, so you can get revenue sooner.
 You’ll learn the core aspects of the approach, and the ways that organizations must change to develop real agility—everything from org structure, to planning, to culture, to processes, to governance.
 You’ll learn the essential concepts needed to succeed and how to start making them happen (and this has nothing at all to do with adopting some canned framework).

-This talk is usually presented in a keynote format: 45 minutes or an hour of me talking and as much time for questions as you have.
+This talk is usually presented in a keynote format: 90 minutes of me talking and as much time for questions as you need.
 However, it’s easily expanded to a morning, or an entire day, which will give me more time to go into details and you more time to ask questions.